Judgment reserved in O’Doherty, Waters appeal over Covid-19 laws challenge

 Ms O’Doherty also questioned the accuracy of the official number of deaths attributed to Covid-19 claiming that person who died after “falling off a roof” was classified as deaths from the virus.

-Mr Waters said the Court of Appeal should set aside a High Court judgement that was “deeply tainted.”
+Mr Waters said the Court of Appeal should set aside a High Court judgment that was “deeply tainted.”
 He said that the challenge was brought against laws that were “made off the hoof”.

 He compared the restrictions imposed over the last nine months to those introduced after a national emergency was declared by the Irish Government in 1939 after the second World War broke out.